brillout/awesome-universal-rendering/readme.md

 ## Introduction

 Modern frontends (React, Vue, Angular, ...) use JavaScript to load and display content.
-Such JavaScript-generated-content is invisible to crawlers that don't execute JavaScript which is the case for most crawlers.
+Such JavaScript-generated-content is invisible to crawlers that don't execute JavaScript.
+Most crawlers don't execute JavaScript.
 Server-Side Rendering (SSR), Pre-Rendering, and Static Site Generators are techniques to render JavaScript-generated-content to HTML.
-That makes the content visible to crawlers and also improves performance.
+Making the content visible to crawlers.
+It also improves performance.

 #### Contents